parth-15/solidity-portfolio/crowdfund/README.md

 ```
 For each non-fungible token(distinct token ids), there can be multiple address holding multiple tokens of the same type.

+## Some Notable Points
+- `contractBalance` is used to track contributions received by the contract instead of `address(this).balance` so that ETH contributed without calling function is not accounted.
+Also, force-fed contribution to the contract is not taken into consideration.
+- Code layout is organized as per this article. https://medium.com/coinmonks/solidity-fundamentals-88ceb4873064

 ## Useful Commands

 Try running some of the following commands: